Bringing Anthropic Skills to GitHub Copilot

 • Scale: Hundreds of skills supported

-• Performance: Lean base context window
+• Performance: Lean context window

 Step 1: Create .github/copilot-instructions.md: